 These invertebrates are excellent housekeepers!
 They are well known, and well loved, for their cleaning and waste removal services.

-As with any living creature, you need to be informed about their care and feeding needs before you purchase them.
+As with any living creature, you need to be informed about their care and feeding needs before you acquire them.
 They might be handy cleaners, but they still need looking after.

-This guide will take you through everything you need to know about keeping electric blue crayfish.
-We’ll cover feeding, housing, care, and mates.
+In this guide we will take you through everything you need to know about keeping electric blue crayfish, covering everything, from tank setup, to diet, and general behavior.

-As a freshwater species, they spend their time living in rivers, lakes, and Everglades.
-They particularly thrive in the marshes of the Florida Everglades.
+As a freshwater species, they spend their time living in rivers, lakes, and even the Everglades; in fact, they particularly thrive in the marshes of the Florida Everglades.

 Despite the small size, these creatures make a big difference to any tank they are placed in, thanks to their cleaning skills.